maximilianmbeck/viz/README.md

 ## Presenting Data with Tables and Plots in Notebooks

-In the module [data_viz](data_viz/) I show a good practice for visualization of tabular data in Jupyter notebooks.
-It is also a good example how to your code for data preprocessing and plotting separated and thus modular.
+In the module [data_viz](data_viz/) I my best practice for visualization of tabular data in Jupyter notebooks.
+It is also a good example of how to keep your code for data preprocessing and plotting separated and thus modular.
 Just have a look at the notebook [data_viz_nb.ipynb](data_viz/data_viz_nb.ipynb).

 The code was originally created for the publication REF.